andrealang/docs/develop/deploy_button.md

 #Creating a Deploy to {{site.data.keyword.Bluemix_notm}} button {: #deploy-button}

-*Last Updated: 2 March 2016*
-{: .last-updated}

 The Deploy to {{site.data.keyword.Bluemix}} button is an efficient way to share your public Git-sourced app so that other people can experiment with the code and deploy it to IBM {{site.data.keyword.Bluemix_notm}}.
 The button requires minimal configuration and you can insert it anywhere that supports markup.
 Anyone who clicks the button creates a cloned copy of the code in a new Git repository so that your original app remains unaffected.
 {: shortdesc}

-**Tip:** If company branding is important, you can [embed a Deploy to {{site.data.keyword.Bluemix_notm}} iFrame flow](../develop/deploy_button_embed.html) in your content instead of inserting a button.
+**Tip:** If company branding is important, you can [embed a Deploy to {{site.data.keyword.Bluemix_notm}} iFrame flow](/docs/develop/deploy_button_embed.html) in your content instead of inserting a button.
 When people create a cloned copy of your public Git-sourced app, they stay in your content instead of being redirected to the bluemix.net website.

+**Note**: The toolchains feature is now available.
+Anyone who clicks the Deploy to {{site.data.keyword.Bluemix_notm}} button can click the link in the banner to try deploying their application by using a toolchain.

 When someone clicks your button, these actions occur:

-1. If the person does not have an active {{site.data.keyword.Bluemix}} account, a trial account must be created.
+1. If the person does not have an active {{site.data.keyword.Bluemix_notm}} account, a trial account must be created.

 2. The person can select a region, organization, space, and app name.
 The suggested app name is constructed from the previous app name, the person's user name, and the time.